sayalilunkad/openstack-barcelona/hiding-in-the-clouds_secret-management-with-openstack-barbican/slides.md

 instance in a failover scenario) and passes them into its drivers as required.
 For storing the secrets it uses a Barbican secret container.

-We created another Heat template for building such a SSL enabled Neutron load balancer.
+There's no workshop for this one, but we created another Heat template for building a SSL enabled Neutron load balancer.
 You'll find this template in the talk's repository as well.
 Again, you'll need to configure some things for this to work.
 See our READMEs and the comments in the Heat templates for details.

 -->